Azure-Samples/ms-identity-ciam-dotnet-tutorial/2-Authorization/2-call-own-api-blazor-server/README.md

 1. Navigate to the [Azure portal](https://portal.azure.com) and select the **Azure AD CIAM** service.
 1. Select the **App Registrations** blade on the left, then select **New registration**.
 1. In the **Register an application page** that appears, enter your application's registration information:
-    1. In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `call-msgraph-api-blazor`.
+    1. In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `ToDoListClient`.
     1. Under **Supported account types**, select **Accounts in this organizational directory only**
     1. Select **Register** to create the application.
 1. In the **Overview** blade, find and note the **Application (client) ID**.
 You use this value in your app's configuration file(s) later in your code.